Here Are All Of This Summer’s Biggest Gaming Events And Showcases

 Limited Run Games Presentation (June 14, 4 PM ET)

 If you’re a video game collector, you’re probably familiar with Limited Run Games.
 Limited Run is a company all about releasing gorgeous physical versions of popular digital games, such as Katana Zero and GRIS.
+At this year’s show, we can expect to see some of out favorite indie and retro games that have made headlines over the past year get some love.

 E3 Game Awards Show (June 15, TBD)